Testing Membership for Timed Automata: Analysis of the Tester

-\begin{lemma} If $w $ of weight $T\geq B$ has cuts of total weight $V$ for $C$, then $w$ is $\frac{V}{T}$-close to the regular language $L_f(C)$. \end{lemma} \begin{proof} Lemma \ref{corr} indicates that we can always correct a cut and start from an arbitrary new state.
-For each cut $i$ of weight $c_i$, we have a correction of weight at most $c_i$.
-Hence a total relative distance of $\frac{V}{T}$ to the language of $C$. \end{proof}\\
+\begin{lemma} If $w $ has cuts of total cost $V$ for $C$, then $w$ is $\frac{V}{T}$-close to the language $L_f(C)$. \end{lemma} \begin{proof} Lemma \ref{corr} indicates that we can always correct a cut and start from an arbitrary new state.
+For each cut $i$ of cost $c_i$, we have a correction of weight at most $c_i$.
+Hence a total relative distance of at most $\frac{V}{T}$ to the language of $C$.$\Box$ \end{proof}

-By the contraposition of lemma \ref{close}, if $w $ of weight $T$ is $\eps$-far from $C$, then $V\geq \eps.T$, i.e. large.\\
+By the contraposition of lemma \ref{close}, if $w $ of weight $T$ is $\eps$-far from $L_f(C)$, then $V\geq \eps.T$.
+We take some sample $u$ of weight at least $2k$ with the weighted time distribution $\mu$, for some constant $k$ we define later.
+We want to show that the probability that $u$ is incompatible is a constant independent of $T$, which only depends on $\eps$ and on the automaton.
+We need to examine $2$ cases: either the strong cuts are dominant, i.e. $c_s \geq \eps.T/2$ or the weak cuts are dominant, i.e. $c_w \geq \eps.T/2$. \\